kyoriku/regex-tutorial/tutorial/Password-Validation-Regex.md

   > Example: `"PassWord123@$!"` matches because it contains a mix of uppercase letters, lowercase letters, digits, and special characters.
 However `"weakpassword"` does not match because it lacks an uppercase letter, a digit and a special character.

-This character class allows for a diverse range of characters in the password, including uppercase letters, lowercase letters, digits, and specific special characters.
-By including a variety of character types, the password becomes more resistant to brute-force attacks and increases its complexity, thus enhancing security.

-Character classes provide a concise and efficient way to specify multiple alternatives within a single character position.
-They are commonly used in regex patterns for various purposes, such as data validation, text processing, and pattern matching.
+Bracket expressions offer a concise and efficient way to specify multiple character alternatives within a single position in the regex pattern.
+They are commonly used in regex patterns for defining character sets, enforcing specific requirements for input data validation, or matching certain types of characters in the input string.

-Understanding character classes is essential for crafting regex patterns that accurately match desired character sets and enforce specific requirements for input data validation.
-They offer flexibility and precision in defining the allowed characters, contributing to the effectiveness of regex-based solutions in a wide range of applications.
+Understanding bracket expressions is essential for crafting regex patterns that accurately match desired character sets and enforce specific criteria for input data validation.
+They provide flexibility and precision in defining the allowed characters within the pattern, contributing to the effectiveness of regex-based solutions in various applications.

+### Character Classes
+Character classes, also known as bracket expressions, are enclosed in square brackets **`[ ]`** and allow you to specify a set of characters from which the regex engine can match a single character at a given position in the string.
+They serve a similar purpose to bracket expressions but are often used to match a single character from a predefined set of characters.

+In this regex, a character class **`[A-Za-z\d@$!%*?&]`** is used to match any combination of uppercase letters, lowercase letters, digits, and special characters in the password.
+> Example: `"PassWord123@$!"` meets the criteria because it incorporates a combination of uppercase and lowercase letters, digits, and special characters.
+However, `"password"` fails to meet the requirements as it lacks at least one uppercase letter, one digit, and one special character.

+Understanding character classes is essential for defining specific character sets within a regex pattern, such as matching letters **`[A-Za-z]`**, digits **`\d`**, or predefined special characters **`@$!%*?&`**.
+They provide a flexible way to define the allowed characters within a pattern, contributing to the versatility and effectiveness of regex-based solutions.

 ### Quantifiers
 Quantifiers are meta-characters in regex that specify the number of instances of the preceding element allowed in a match.
 They control the repetition of characters, groups, or character classes in the regex pattern.